kelsorj/Concept2-PM5-Rowing-Video-Analysis/SETUP.md

 ### 4.1 Common Issues

 **No Force Data Captured:**
-- Ensure PM5 is in a workout mode (not just displaying)
+- Ensure PM5 is in a "just row" mode (not just on), sometimes I've had to go back to menu and back into "just row"
 - Check USB connection
 - Verify PM5 is actively rowing (not just sitting idle)